real-logic/simple-binary-encoding/csharp/README.md

 For now you can:
  * build the SBE csharp generator using `gradlew`
- * generate the csharp codecs using `gradlew GenerateCsharpCodecs`
+ * generate the csharp codecs using `gradlew GenerateCSharpCodecs`
  * Use the [Visual Studio 2017 Community solution](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/csharp.sln) to build the solution, run the unit tests, examples and benchmarks
  * Use the bash script [runtests.sh](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/runtests.sh) to run the tests
  * Build the nuget package via [do-release.sh](https://github.com/real-logic/simple-binary-encoding/blob/master/csharp/.nuget/do-release.sh) although this remains a largely manual process.